The information you need to make the right decision

 This is applicable for stand-alone buildings, such as residential and commercial properties.
 It is also suitable for pre-purchase inspections of units, town houses, duplexes and villas, because it looks at the foundations and the structure of the building as a whole.

-Call us to arrange a pre-purchase commercial building inspection, or a pre-purchase residential building inspection.
+Call us to arrange a pre-purchase commercial building inspection or a pre-purchase residential building inspection in Sydney.

 What does a pre-purchase building inspection include?